-schedule regarding NPCA's Motion for Preliminary Injunction, which the court accepted.
+briefing schedule regarding NPCA's Motion for Preliminary Injunction, which the court accepted.
 On August 18, 2017, the Corps and the Company filed their response briefs.
-On September 1, 2017, NPCA may filefiled a reply brief by September 1, 2017. in support of its Motion for Preliminary Injunction.
-On August 16, 2017, the Coalition to Protect America's National Parks, Inc., Jonathan Jarvis, and American Rivers, Inc. (proposed Amici Curiae collectively, the "Coalition") filed a motion for leave to file an amicus curiae brief in support of NPCA's Motion for Preliminary Injunction.
-The Corps2, and on August 31: 2017, the Sierra Club filed a similar motion to participate as amicus curiae.
-On September 5, 2017, the Chesaneake Conservancy and Scenic Virginia filed a motion to participate as amici curiae in support of NTHP/Preservation Virginia's Motion for Preliminary Injunction.
-The Corps and the Company's response to that motion is due August 30, responded to the Coalition's motion on August 30, 2017, and the Coalition filed a reply on September 6, 2017.
-The Corps and the Company responded to: the NTHP/Preservation Virginia's Motion for Preliminary Injunction on September 13, 2017: the Sierra Club's amicus curiae motion on September 14, 2017; and the Chesapeake Conservancy/Scenic Virginia's amici curiae motion on September 15, 2017.
-The parties have moved to consolidate the NPCA and NTHP/Preservation Virginia cases, and the court will hold a hearing to entertain both preliminary injunction motions on September 20, 2017.
+On September 1, 2017, the NPCA filed a reply brief in support of its Motion for Preliminary Injunction.
+On August 16, 2017, the Coalition to Protect America's National Parks, Inc., Jonathan Jarvis, and American Rivers, Inc. (collectively, the "Coalition") filed a motion for leave to file an amicus curiae brief in support of the NPCA's Motion for Preliminary Injunction, and on August 31, 2017, the Sierra Club filed a similar motion to participate as amicus curiae.
+On September 5, 2017, the Chesapeake Conservancy and Scenic Virginia filed a motion to participate as amici curiae in support of the NTHP/Preservation Virginia's Motion for Preliminary Injunction.
+The Corps and the Company responded to the Coalition's motion on August 30, 2017, and the Coalition filed a reply on September 6, 2017.
+The Corps and the Company responded to: the NTHP/Preservation Virginia's Motion for Preliminary Injunction on September 13, 2017; the Sierra Club's amicus curiae motion on September 14, 2017; and the Chesapeake Conservancy/Scenic Virginia's amici curiae motion on September 15, 2017.
+The parties have moved to consolidate the NPCA and NTHP/Preservation Virginia cases.
+On September 20, 2017, the court held a hearing on both preliminary injunction motions, and those motions are pending before the court.
+On October 6, 2017, the Corps and the Company filed answers to the NPCA's and the NTHP/Preservation Virginia's complaints.
+On October 20, 2017, the court denied both the NPCA's and the NTHP/Preservation Virginia's Motions for Preliminary Injunction.